The reason you feel bullied is because someone else is controlling you. One of the first steps to recovery is regaining control.

 - One of the best ways to raise awareness is to create your own web site.
 Bully OnLine started like this, as did Bullying Online.
 Click here for ideas and guidance on how to design and build your own web site.
 Bully OnLine started life as six pages early in 1997, and by its official launch in January 1998 had grown to over a dozen pages.
 Today there are over 400 pages and it's still growing.

 As an employer, what can I do about it?

 Information for employers on dealing with bullying - from creating an anti-bullying ethos within the organisation to developing an anti-bullying policy - has been moved to a separate page.
 Bullies are bad for business and the bully causes you, the employer, to incur vicarious liability for their behaviour.

 Training videos which help employers recognise and deal with bullying are listed on the videos page.

 Action plan for everybody

-- Tell everyone about Bully OnLine at Bully Online Much of the insight into workplace bullying also applies to bullying elsewhere, eg in discrimination, harassment, racism, domestic violence, child and school bullying, elderly abuse, etc. The profile of the serial bully is common to most abusers, including sexual and racial harassers, violent partners, paedophiles, etc. The page on abuse looks at why people become serial bullies and explains why targets of abuse often can't report their abuse.
+- Tell everyone about this website.
+Much of the insight into workplace bullying also applies to bullying elsewhere, eg in discrimination, harassment, racism, domestic violence, child and school bullying, elderly abuse, etc. The profile of the serial bully is common to most abusers, including sexual and racial harassers, violent partners, paedophiles, etc. The page on abuse looks at why people become serial bullies and explains why targets of abuse often can't report their abuse.

-- Tell your counsellor, therapist, etc about Bully OnLine at Bully Online and the information on Complex PTSD which includes the difference between mental illness and psychiatric injury.
+- Tell your counsellor, therapist, etc about this website and the information on Complex PTSD which includes the difference between mental illness and psychiatric injury.